Clare Brooks BSc (Hons) Dip Couns MBACP

 Your future depends on what you do in the present...........

 Counselling offers you a safe, confidential, non-judgmental and caring space to explore issues, thoughts, emotions and feelings that have come about as a result of various life events.
 While we cannot change difficult situations of the past we can work together to better understand and resolve challenges in your life.

 My aim is to help you understand what may be going on in your life, look at what you might like to change and empower you to do so.
+Being heard, understood and valued by another person can help to unlock our potential to change and grow.
 It can feel good to be free of the burdens that you originally came in to counselling to address.

-I currently work with adults and children in one to one sessions in schools in Kent (with Kent Counselling for Schools) and within my private practice in Sevenoaks.
-I also have experience in working at Family Matters (UK Charity for adult survivors of childhood sexual abuse), Eden Counselling and Place2Be in both primary and secondary schools and at a GP Practice.
+I have previous experience in working in the NHS at a GP practice, Family Matters (UK Charity for adult survivors of childhood sexual abuse), Eden Counselling and Place2Be in both primary and secondary schools.

 Wondering what walk and talk therapy is?
 Walk and talk therapy is something that I find to be very therapeutic with clients of all ages.
 Instead of sitting in front of your counsellor in a traditional therapy room, the counselling session takes place outdoors walking side by side.

 CPCAB Level 4 Certificate in Counselling Children

 I also attend many CPD courses each year, some of these include: